+515.404-70 Profit Analysis.

-- (a) Structured approach for determining profit or fee objectives.
-Base the analysis of profit factors on information available to the Government before negotiations.
-Obtain such information from proposals, audit data, performance reports, preaward surveys and the like.
+(a) Structured approach for determining profit or fee objectives.
+The contracting officer shall base the analysis of profit factors on information available to the Government before negotiations.
+The contracting officer may obtain such information from proposals, audit data, performance reports, preaward surveys and the like.
 The structured approach helps establish a profit objective.
 It also provides a basis for documenting the objective, including an explanation of any significant departure from this objective in reaching a final agreement.
-Prepare documentation commensurate with the dollar value and complexity of the proposed procurement. - (b) Exemptions from requirement to use the structured approach. - (1) The following types of procurements are exempt from the structured approach: - (i) Management contracts for operation and/or maintenance of Government facilities. - (ii) Contracts primarily requiring delivery of material supplied by subcontractors. - (iii) Termination settlements. - (iv) Cost-plus-award-fee contracts. - (v) Contracts and contract modifications of \$100,000 or less in value. - (vi) Architect-engineer and construction contracts. - (2) You may request exemptions for other contracts having unusual pricing situations where you determine the structured approach is unsuitable.
-Document your justification in writing.
-The HCA must approve all such exemptions. - (c) Other methods for exempted procurements.
-Under exempted procurements, you may use other methods for establishing profit objectives.
-In general, use methods supported in a manner similar to the structured approach (profit factor breakdown and documentation of profit objective).
+The contracting officer shall prepare documentation commensurate with the dollar value and complexity of the proposed procurement.

+(b) Exemptions from requirement to use the structured approach.

+(1) The following types of procurements are exempt from the structured approach:

+(i) Management contracts for operation and/or maintenance of Government facilities.

+(ii) Contracts primarily requiring delivery of material supplied by subcontractors.

+(iii) Termination settlements.

+(iv) Cost-plus-award-fee contracts.

+(v) Contracts and contract modifications below the simplified acquisition threshold.

+(vi) Architect-engineer and construction contracts.

+(2) The contracting officer may request exemptions for other contracts having unusual pricing situations where the contracting officer determines that the structured approach is unsuitable.
+The contracting officer shall document the justification in writing.
+The HCA must approve all such exemptions.

+(c) Other methods for exempted procurements.
+Under exempted procurements, the contracting officer shall use other methods for establishing profit objectives.
+In general, the contracting officer shall use methods supported in a manner similar to the structured approach (profit factor breakdown and documentation of profit objective).
 Exclude factors within the structured approach that do not apply to the procurement.

 (d) Profit-analysis factors.
-Consider the following factors when you negotiate profit.
-Use the weight ranges listed after each factor when you use the structured approach.
+The contracting officer shall consider the following factors when negotiating profit.
+Use the weight ranges listed after each factor when using the structured approach.

-Weight Ranges in

-Profit Factors Percent
+Profit Factors Weight Ranges in Percent

 Contractor Effort Material acquisition 1 to 4

 Conversion direct labor 4 to 12

+Conversion related indirect cost:

+Other costs 1 to $3$

-Conversion related indirect cost: Other costs General management 1 to 3 2 to 5
+General management 2 to 5

+Profit Factors Weight Ranges in Percent

 Other Factors Contract cost risk 0 to 7

 Capital investments -2 to +2

 Federal socioeconomic programs 5 to +.5

 Cost-control and other past accomplishments -2 to +2

 Independent development and additional factors -2 to +2